itsjaboyd/cifar100-project/README.md

 the project is executed.
 Of course this file `README.md` is for documentation and project details, and the project includes  a `.gitignore` for version control purposes.

+The `testing/` directory is purely meant for unit testing purposes in each network type.
+This directly is only used when those tests are called, and to be disregarded when really looking at the project as a whole.

 ## Running the Project
 There exists an executive driver file `cifar.py` in the top level directory that ties together all implementations from each subdirectory.
 There are multiple options to run the project, and